 In 2017 we moved again, to Colfax, a small town in the Sierra Foothills.
 Now we are back in the pines, on 2.5 acres, which is great for the dogs, and the horses, too.
 We have new trails to discover, and walk along rivers instead of the ocean.

-My reason to responsibly breed Rhodesian Ridgebacks is very simple: I love them!
+Puppies and my reasons for breedingMy reason to responsibly breed Rhodesian Ridgebacks is very simple: I love them!
 I love Ridgeback puppies, even though they are a lot of work, and I want to give others the chance to own the most beautiful, friendly, healthy, emotionally well-adjusted and intelligent dog companion possible!

 My goal is to produce long-lived Ridgebacks with sound minds and bodies, and to raise well socialized puppies with the conformation as described in the written standard, so they have the chance to reach their full potential as companion or performance dog.